-Would you accept that something like cancer can’t be cured?
+Would you accept that something like cancer cannot be cured?
 Or would you research, educate yourself, attend support groups, seek treatment until you found the right answer for a cure?
 Why is addiction different from any other disease or mental health issue?
 Why would you ever believe that it is incurable?
 Is it because that’s what they tell you at meetings?
 That’s what a sponsor told you?
 Is it because you heard this from an individual who has no formal education, professional license, or experience to be able to diagnosis such a terminal disease?
 Are you really going to believe this nonsense?

 In 2003 I made a decision that somehow some way I was going to change my life.
 It took me another seven long years of suffering, quietly attending AA meetings, losing everything, ending up homeless, and on deaths door before I would find the answers to these questions and a cure for my addiction in 2010.
-One day I actually read what it said on the inside front cover of the book that started the 12 Step program.
+One day I actually read what it said on the inside front cover of the book that I started to read years before.
 What I had been reading during those years of suffering, was actually just a story of how thousands and men and women had recovered from alcoholism.
 How they had been cured.
 At that moment, I felt a tremendous amount of relief and hope.
 It should give you hope too.

 What I found in the process of going through the suggestions I was reading was that each of them, had specific promises of hope written within them.
 They started with a process of admitting to yourself where you are at today and who you are.
 Although the book as it was written is difficult to understand, I found 12 specific promises that lead to my own spiritual awakening and cure for my addiction.
-This book explores each one in the 12 steps and delivers 12 powerful promises leading to a spiritual awakening and creating a change in the way we think.
+This book explores each one in the powerful promises leading to a spiritual awakening and creating a change in the way we think.
 I hope you find it insightful and useful in your journey to freedom.
 God bless..